TimMonko/napari-ndev/docs/tutorial/01_example_pipeline.md

 The goal of this example pipeline is to get the user familiar with working with `napari-ndev` for batch processing and reproducibility (view `Image Utilities` and `Workflow Widget`).
 In addition, this example pipeline thoroughly explains the `Measure Widget`, since this is a shared use across many pipelines.

 This Example Pipeline does not cover how `napari-ndev` is used for high-throughput annotations, the machine learning tools (`APOC Widget`), and designing your own workflows.
-This information will iinstead be covered in the interactive [Basic Usage Tutorial](02_basic_usage.md).
+This information will instead be covered in the interactive tutorials that follow.

 ## Image Utilities